 I’ve been on a few puffin-spotting expeditions in Scotland and I can confidently say that Lunga is – by far – the best place to see these amazing birds.

-2: Everyone goes to Lunga to see the puffins, but the island itself is a fantastic tourist attraction in its own right.
+2: Although the puffins on Lunga are the highlight of any visit, the island is a fantastic tourist attraction in its own right.

 There are breathtaking views across the Treshnish Isles which makes Lunga an island where you absolutely have to take binoculars to make the most of it.
 If you don’t already have a pair, check out these recommended budget binoculars from Amazon.

-3: The boat ride out to Lunga from Tiree is highly recommended.
-On the way there’s every chance you’ll get to see some of Scotland’s famous marine wildlife including seals, basking sharks, and even whales.
+3: Taking an Isle of Lunga tour from Tiree is highly recommended.
+On the way, there’s every chance you’ll get to see some of Scotland’s famous marine wildlife including seals, basking sharks, and even whales.

 1: There are absolutely no facilities on Lunga so bear that in mind if you think you might need the toilet.

 It’s also quite a long day without having anywhere to get snacks so taking your own food and bottles of water is a necessity.
 If you don’t already have a backpack, take a look at these top-rated ones from Amazon: recommended lightweight backpacks.